 Installing the KeepKey Software

 Once you've bought your KeepKey it's time to set it up.
-To do so you'll need to install Google Chrome, if you don't already have it.
+To do so you'll need to install Brave or Google Chrome, if you don't already have it.
 Once you've installed the web browser you should install the KeepKey extension.
 Even though users must interact with their KeepKey through a web browser, which would apparently raise safety concerns, security is airtight.
 At all times users are the only ones with access to their private keys.

 Alternatively, ShapeShift recently released a new program which investors can use to interact with their KeepKey.
 It's essentially a universal wallet with built in support for not only the KeepKey but other hardware wallets too like the Trezor.
 The slick interface looks great and there is a direct integration with ShapeShift for easy exchanges.